 Difference Between Unit Test vs Functional Test

-In this article, we will see an outline on Unit Test vs Functional Test.
+In this article, we will see an outline of the Unit Test vs Functional Test.
 Testing is the key function of product development that ensures quality.
 It is done at each stage to identify bugs and correct them.
 Unit Testing is a cornerstone of software development, introduced by Kent Beck.
 It’s been adopted by many organizations as a good practice ever since.
-At the primary stage, when the coding happens, the developer develops automated test cases using unit test Framework.
+At the primary stage, when the coding happens, the developer develops automated test cases using a unit test framework.
 When the test cases are executed, this framework logs test cases and flags them with severity.
-It can then be worked upon by the developer and a consistent naming convention is followed for each unit test.
+It can then be worked upon by the developer, and a consistent naming convention is followed for each unit test.
 This helps test the individual set of codes, functions or procedures in each module before they move on to the integration stage.
-The functionality of the software is tested in Functional Testing, where the outcome or result of the application is tested.
-This is done by the Functional tester.
+The software’s functionality is tested in Functional Testing, where the outcome or result of the application is tested.
+The Functional tester does this.
 He Analyses the Expected and Actual outcome of test cases and flags them accordingly.

-Unit test is a popular practice adapted by many organizations as it primarily helps to eliminate the risk of having a bug in the codes.
+A unit test is a popular practice adopted by many organizations as it primarily helps to eliminate the risk of having a bug in the codes.
 In order to test the functionality of each part of an Application, the set of codes are passed through Automated testing.
 The developer has a choice to do a Manual Unit test or an Automated Unit Test, while Automated testing is a preferred choice.
-Alternatively, a Step-by-step testing document can be developed, that helps isolate the function to test it more rigorously.
+Alternatively, a Step-by-step testing document can be developed to isolate the function to test it more rigorously.
 As it has a simulation of system structure, it follows the White Box Testing Technique.
-There are dozens of Automated tools available for a developer to use an Out-of-Box solution for Automated testing, some of them are:
+There are dozens of Automated tools available for a developer to use an Out-of-Box solution for Automated testing; some of them are:

 - Nunit: This is a popular unit-testing framework used for all .net languages.
 It is an open-source tool.
 Manual scripts are allowed on this tool.